3d-it/3d1/content/pages/blog/how-to-start-free-blogging-on-medium.md

   opacity: 100
 author: content/data/team/dennis-duke.json
 ---
 Blogging has emerged as a powerful medium for sharing ideas, stories, and expertise.
 However, choosing the right platform to launch your blog without incurring costs can be a daunting task.
 Enter Medium — a premier platform that not only offers a seamless, cost-free experience but also provides all the tools you need to publish and grow your blog effortlessly.
-This guide will walk you through why Medium is the best free platform for blogging and how to get started on your publishing journey.
+This guide will walk you through why Medium is the best free platform for blogging and how to start a blog on Medium.

 ### Why Choose Medium for Free Blogging?